bangbangcon/west/content/Speakers.md

 describe how to throw out most of the pixels in virtual reality videos without impacting perception, through a technique called foveated rendering!

-<b>Amrita</b> is a PhD student at the University of Washington, conducting
-research at the intersection of computer architecture and virtual reality.
+**Amrita** is a PhD student at the University of Washington, conducting research at the intersection of computer architecture and virtual reality.

 ---